-Throughout Japan you can find around twenty Sokushinbutsu monks, seventeen are open to viewing, but many are not.
+Throughout Japan, you can find around twenty Sokushinbutsu monks, seventeen are open to viewing, but many are not.
 Some of the most famous dwell in Yamagata Prefecture near the Dewa Sanzan Mountain range, specifically Mount Yudono.
 It is said that the local lakes near Mount Yudono house high levels of arsenic, which might have played a part in the success of so many Sokushinbutsu in that area.
-Hundreds of Buddhist Monks attempted the ritual, but only a handful of them were successful.
-Those that were not, were sealed back in their tombs and cherished for their sacrifice, but they were not worshipped as Sokushinbutsu.
+Hundreds of Buddhist Monks attempted the ritual, but only a handful of them was successful.
+Those that were not were sealed back in their tombs and cherished for their sacrifice, but they were not worshipped as Sokushinbutsu.

 The practice was outlawed in the 19th century, although it continued well into the 20th century before finally falling out of practice.

 The Process of Sokushinbutsu